ahupowerdns/corona-science/corona-science.md

 It may also be that nothing works.
 But, a lot of attempts are being made and there is solid science behind the efforts.

-Meanwhile, it appears one German company CureVac, which make mRNA-based vaccines, is [being enticed to work for the US exclusively](https://twitter.com/alfonslopeztena/status/1239142131467464704).
+Meanwhile, it appears one German company CureVac, which makes mRNA-based vaccines, is [being enticed to work for the US exclusively](https://twitter.com/alfonslopeztena/status/1239142131467464704).
 Perhaps they [know something we